3vincent/vue-fix-filename-cases/README.md

-# vue-rename-lowercase-files for vue.js
+# vue-fix-filename-cases for vue.js

-This npm Library renames the default files in Vue.js 2 and Vue.js 3 to lowercase.
+This npm Library renames the default files in Vue.js 2 and Vue.js 3 from Pascal case to kebab case.

 The library can be run with